tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 `"What are you gonna do, call the cops?"`

 Their exploitation goes deep.
-Knowing no bounds with the data of People, agents of these Businesses interact with our political representatives in nimble ways compared to us.
+Knowing no bounds with the data of People, agents of these Businesses interact with our political representatives in nimbler ways than us.

 The methods which Businesses use, most of all the giantism corporations, should amount to digital theft.
 Put entirely aside the talk of AI needing stolen materials to train—these companies are `Training on Your Data`.